Jamie Allen (footballer, born May 1995)

+In 2022, he was a contestant on the eighth series of Love Island.

 Club career

 Fleetwood Town

 Allen started his career with Fleetwood Town, making his Football League debut in 2013.
 He had loan spells with non-league Barrow and AFC Fylde, before being released in the summer of 2015, having made five appearances and scoring once.

 Southport

 Southport signed Allen soon after his release.
 He scored four goals in his first season.

 Dover Athletic

 Following Southport's relegation in the 2016–17 season, Allen joined National League side Dover Athletic for an undisclosed fee.
 Allen made his debut for the club on 5 August 2017, in an opening day 1–0 away victory over Hartlepool United in which he scored the game's only goal.

 FC Halifax Town

 On 9 July 2019, Allen signed for FC Halifax Town after cancelling his contract with Dover by mutual consent.
 On 9 June 2022, Allen signed a new contract with the club to take him through to the 2022–23 season.
 On 24 August 2022, Allen was announced to have left the club by mutual consent following his return from Love Island.